kinderhead/UNES/README.md

 * Pure ANSI C11 library
   * At least that's what is defined in CMake, but some C90+ features (inline) don't work properly
   * Bring your own program
-* Simple but less limited graphics api
+* Simple, but less limited graphics
   * No sprite limit per scanline
   * Easier to use scrolling and nametable system
   * Combined background and OAM tile data
+  * More accurate sprite placement
 * Interrupts as events
 * Sound
   * More volume control per channel (8 bits instead of 4)